ayush-razorpay/rzp-cli/README.md

-## The Rzp-Cli helps you build, test, and manage your Razorpay integration right from the terminal in your machine.
+## The Rzp-Cli helps you build, test, and manage your Razorpay integration right from the terminal.

 With the Rzp-Cli CLI, you can: